Shadab Khan appointed Punjab Police brand ambassador with honorary DSP rank

 Recently, Shadab Khan has been ruled of New Zealand tour for the T20I series due to injury he sustained during the National T20 Cup.

-Pakistani currency witnessed marginal gains against US dollar, and other currencies in the open market.
+Pakistani currency witnessed loses against US dollar, and other currencies in the open market.

-On Wednesday, the US dollar remained stable and was being quoted at 281.25 for buying and 284.25 for selling.
+On Thursday, the US dollar was being quoted at 283.4 for buying and 286.35 for selling.

 Euro comes down to 309.5 for buying and 312.5 for selling.
 British Pound rate dropped to 360 for buying, and 363.5 for selling.